 Mountain Goat Management Plan EA

-The Teton Range within the park is also home to a small herd of approximately 80 native bighorn sheep.
-Prior to 2015, the population was estimated to be approximately 100-125 sheep.
-This herd is one of the smallest and most isolated in Wyoming, and has never been extirpated or augmented.
+The Teton Range is home to a small herd currently estimated at approximately 100 native bighorn sheep.
+This herd is one of the smaller and most isolated in Wyoming, and has never been extirpated or augmented.
 The Teton Range herd of native bighorn sheep is of high conservation value to the park, adjacent land and wildlife managers, and visitors.

-To provide comments click on "Document List" on the left side of the page and select "Mountain Goat Management Plan and Environmental Assessment."
+To view the FONSI select "Document List" on the left side of the page, then select "Mountain Goat Management Plan FONSI."

 Public Affairs Officer

 The National Park Service has signed a Finding of No Significant Impact (FONSI) for the Mountain Goat Management Plan/Environmental Assessment at Grand Teton National Park.
 The purpose of the plan is twofold: 1) aid in the conservation of a native population of Rocky Mountain bighorn sheep in the Teton Range whose status is tenuous, and 2) protect other park resources and values from the rapidly growing non-native mountain goat population.